 Visiting Universal during the Holidays

 No matter what time of the year you go, you want to avoid peak times, like weekends (duh), but also Thanksgiving and Christmas.
 Try to time it perfectly so you visit 1) on a weekday and 2) right before most schools get out for the holidays, and you’ll sail through the lines.
-The downside is that if you want to see Mannheim Streamroller, their concerts are only on Saturday and Sunday nights.
+The downside is that if you want to see special acts like past musical group Mannheim Streamroller, the concerts are typically only on Saturday and Sunday nights.

 You want to stay at the parks to minimize your time spent in transit and maximize your time in the parks.
 If you stay at any of the on-site properties, you’ll get early admission (i.e. an hour of park time all to yourself before the park plebeians flood the gates!), and several of them also include an Express Pass in your stay.
 Personally, I’d choose the Hard Rock Hotel as it has the easiest access to the parks; you can walk to the entrance instead of relying on the water taxi.